box/samples/box-auth0-angular1-skeleton-app-sample/README.md

 3. Under "Custom Applications", press "Authorize New App"
 4. Enter your "Client ID" from the developer console in the "API Key" field
     * Your application is now authorized to access your Box account

-##### Step 4.
-Download your Box application credentials
-1. Navigate to your Box application in the Box Developer Console.
-2. You can download the credentials for your Box application in a JSON configuration file.

 #### Auth0 Configuration
 ##### Step 1.
 Sign up for a free Auth0 account and configure your first client.